bra1nDump/ai-task-vscode/docs/backlog.md

 # Done

+- Were not actually that useful :D I should probably record new ones and actually watch how they come out
+  - Watch all the demo videos you have recorded so far
+  - Look through some examples of the generations that were successful and worthy responses

+- Flatten and simplified the prompt
+- Make the pseudocode go before the target range.
+Also have it described the changes to the algorithm of the entire algorithm.
+- Configure if we want pseudocode or not
 - Continue to line range targets
 - Content based matching has bugged out when there were multiple matches within the same file of the same string
 - Remove plan craziness with custom list parsing and simply use `<plan>` tags